lploc94/flutter_orchestrator/book/chapters/02_architecture_concepts.md

 > *"The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise."* — Edsger Dijkstra

+In the previous chapter, we identified that the core problem is the mixing of orchestration and execution.
+In this chapter, we introduce the solution: breaking them apart.

 ---

 ## 2.1.
 The Core Insight

-The solution is based on one fundamental insight:
+The solution is based on one fundamental architectural insight:

+**The code that manages UI state (Orchestration) and the code that performs business operations (Execution) should never live in the same class.**

 ```mermaid
 graph TB